Major in African American and African Studies

 Conflict and Violence in Modern Africa (HIST/AAST 3XX) 3 credit hours

 Dimensions of Diversity: Intersectionality Among Women (WMST 302W) 3 credit hours

 Required Courses in African Studies (6 credit hours):

 In addition, students majoring in African American and African Studies (AAST) must earn six credit hours in African studies courses.
 Students may select courses from the following list: POLS 316 (Politics of Africa), HIST370 (Africa in Global Commerce and Culture from 800-1960), HIST 477 (Africa and the West from the Era of the Slave Trade through Modern Times), AAST 310 (Human Rights and Social Change in Africa), and AAST 305 (Africa in Transition).
 Courses taken in this category cannot duplicate upper-division social sciences and humanities courses taken to fulfill program requirements.

 At the discretion of the department chair, substitutions may be approved to satisfy this requirement.
 The course options in this category will be expanded and/or modified in the future as they become available.

 ***Note: Students who have already taken any of these courses can use them toward a major or a double major in African American and African Studies.
 For more information please contact the ISRE office at (757) 683-3858.

 For additional information about the major, please download the brochure. (pdf)

-If you are interested in majoring in African American and African Studies, please download and complete the AAAS Program Declaration form.
-Returned the completed/signed form to BAL 2023.
+If you are interested in majoring in African American and African Studies, please download and complete the AAST Program Declaration form.
+Return the completed/signed form to BAL 2023.
 If you have questions about the major, email Dr. Melvina Sumter at firstname.lastname@example.org.